MolBIFFM/diana/README.md

 differential post-translational modification of the represented proteins.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks and their communities can be assessed as well as the distribution of mass spectrometric measurements across communities.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by protein-protein interaction networks and their densely interacting communities can be assessed as well as the distribution of mass spectrometric measurements across communities.

-In addition to protein-protein interaction networks, networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by these proteins, can be generated along customized Cytoscape style specifications for each type of network.
+In addition to protein-protein interaction networks, networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the proteins, can be generated along customized Cytoscape style specifications for each type of network.

 ## Setup